Samsung/tizen-docs/docs/platform/release-notes/tizen-5-5-m2.md

 #### Known Issues

-- Universal switch application AT-client has been tested only in the mobile profile.
+- Universal switch application AT-client has been tested only in the Mobile profile.

 ### Multimedia framework